Support RoPP so we can inform you and get our Community involved

 • ROPP is a grassroots community association that advocates on behalf of residents and business owners for sensible decisions, responsible spending and lower rates and charges.

-• ROPP ran an election campaign for three independent candidates and two were elected: Cr Rhonda Clark and Cr Christina Sirakoff.
+• ROPP ran an election campaign for four independent candidates at the 2024 Council Elections and three were elected: Cr Beti Jay, Cr Bryan Mears and Cr Rod Hardy.

 What has ROPP achieved?